danielfett/inetbox.py/README.md

 You need a [LIN to UART Transceiver](https://amzn.to/3E1qITr) (Affiliate Link!) for connecting the Raspberry Pi to the LIN bus.
 On the transceiver module, the connections are as follows:

  * **LIN** connects to Pin 4 on an RJ12 connector (the one with the 6 pins) going into any port on the Truma Combi heating, or using a [splitter module](https://amzn.to/3dL4bzT) (Affiliate Link!) into the existing connection between Combi and the control panel.
-The cable for Pin 4 should be colored green.
+Use standard RJ12 cables for the connection.
+The strand for Pin 4 will be colored green.
  * **GND** (any of the two) connects to a ground connection - e.g. on the power supply.
  * **12V** connects to a 12V power supply that also powers the Combi and CP Plus.
  * **TX** connects to pin 15 on the Raspberry Pi.